davidmarsland/react-spike/README.md

 * Launches on localhost:8080 by default.
 ---

-### Lab: Shopping Cart with React and Redux
+### Lab: Catalog with React and Redux
-* Port your simple catalog and shopping cart in React to use Redux for state management
+* Port your simple catalog in React to use Redux for state management
 * Previously, you modularized this code <a target="_ref" href="https://reactjs.org/docs/thinking-in-react.html">Thinking in React Shopping https://reactjs.org/docs/thinking-in-react.html</a>
 * Refactor to use Redux
 * Use Todo Redux example for inspiration <a target="_redux" href="https://github.com/sadams/todo-redux-react-webpack">https://github.com/sadams/todo-redux-react-webpack</a>
 * See previous page for setup
-* Optional challenges: use Macy's test data for real shopping!
+* Optional challenges: use your own test data for real shopping!

 ---
 ### Redux Video Course by Wes Bos